May 26, 2026 · 5 min read

 Why public feeds fall short

-A private gallery respects the tone of the day while still letting everyone contribute.
+A private gallery on your event site keeps things within the invite list while still letting everyone contribute.

 Collect photos in one gallery

-After the event, share a gallery link alongside your thank-you note.
+After the event, share a gallery link with your thank-you note.
 Guests upload favorites directly—no emailing zip files, no "can you AirDrop me?" at midnight.

 Set simple ground rules

-If professional photographers delivered edited shots, upload those first so guests see the quality bar—not only blurry dance-floor flashes.
+If your photographer delivered edited shots, upload those first so guests see the quality bar—not only blurry dance-floor flashes.

 Backup what matters

-Cloud galleries are convenient; your own backup is insurance.
-Download the full set periodically, especially after peak upload weekends.
+Cloud galleries are convenient.
+Your own backup is insurance.
+Download the full set after peak upload weekends.

 Years from now, you will want one folder labeled with the date—not a scavenger hunt across five apps.